theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 Feedback is another central element of my teaching.
 I use teacher feedback, peer feedback, discussion, presentation feedback, and structured assessment formats to support learning.
 Feedback should not only evaluate performance; it should help students see what already works, where their thinking can become sharper, and how they can take the next step.

 In this sense, I understand teaching as the design of learning spaces.
 These spaces need preparation, structure, and conceptual clarity, but also interaction, experimentation, reflection, and trust.
-Good teaching helps students connect knowledge with action — and gradually develop the confidence to engage with complex problems responsibly.
+Good teaching helps students connect knowledge with action, and gradually develop the confidence to engage with complex problems responsibly.

 ## My Path into Teaching